timohuennebeck/2mrw-demo/README.md

 ## Miscellaneous

 Have filled out all locale variables inside the .env.local file for local development.
 These can be found inside the .env.local.example file.

-## Important Information

-CurrentlY, the project sends out a PreOrderConfirmationEmail once the user signs up!!

-In order to send an order confirmation email upon signing up, You'll need to navigate to the `api/webhooks/stripe/route.ts` file and comment out the `email-services/send-pre-order-email` axios call and comment in the `email-services/send-order-confirmation-email` call.